psenthi8/LangGraph_tutorial/README.md

 LangGraph is a Python framework for designing and managing the flow of tasks in your application using graph structures.
 This course demonstrates LangGraph concepts through  agent(node) implementations, and Jupyter notebooks.

+This project uses RAG_Agent.py to showcase the practical application of vector databases.
+By processing and querying the Stock_Market_Performance_2024.pdf file, it enables you to ask natural language questions and retrieve relevant information from the document.
+This provides a hands-on way to understand how vector databases can be used for semantic search and question-answering tasks.

+Drafter.py, is designed to automate content generation and management.
+By binding a collection of specialized tools (update, save) using langChain's tools, it provides a seamless workflow for creating, updating, and saving data.

 ---

 ## Repository Structure